 - 9th-12th grade

-tossing all papers into one container by grade level is something i have time for in an average week. this is the perfect example of choosing a system that works for you. if a system is cute, and looks good on pinterest, but you won’t use it, it’s not for you. i have time to toss things in containers, not further categorize. make sure you are working with your reality.
+if a system is cute, and looks good on pinterest, but you won’t use it, it’s not for you. i have time to organize things by grade level and not further categorize them. make sure you are working with your reality.

-{1} keepsakes :: for us, keepsakes are art projects, anything that is a first, report cards, test scores, handprints, cards, and the occasional random paper that makes me laugh or smile extra big.
+keepsakes. for us, keepsakes are art projects, anything that is a first, report cards, test scores, handprints, cards, and the occasional random paper that makes me laugh or smile extra big.

 {2} my friend marie’s file boxes for her kiddos